Place

 The Dune Climb is different than almost all other dunes along the Lake Michigan shore.
 Most dunes are created when the wind takes sand from Lake Michigan beaches and piles it up.
 But the sand at the Dune Climb has never been in Lake Michigan or on a Lake Michigan beach, and the wind has actually piled it DOWN.
 The sand at the Dune Climb came from dunes higher up on the Sleeping Bear Plateau.

 The Dune Climb is an active dune that moves.
-An exhibit at the base of the dune at the north end of the Dune Climb features a measuring stick that, with the help of a little arithmetic, will calculate how much the Dune Climb moves toward the parking area each year.
+An exhibit at the base of the dune at the north end of the Dune Climb once featured a measuring stick that, would help you calculate how much the Dune Climb moves toward the parking area each year.
+It has been buried in recent years, as the dune moves approximately 2-4 feet every year.
 This is not just a little sand blowing across the ground but the full wall of sand moving ahead.

 Sleeping Bear Dunes National Lakeshore